VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 02:00.1 SATA controller: Advanced Micro Devices, Inc. [AMD] X370 Series Chipset SATA Controller (rev 02)
 ```

-You can see here that I have a seprate controller for my USB 3.1 ports and that it's sharing pci lanes with my sata controller.
+You can see here that I have a separate controller for my USB 3.1 ports and that it's sharing pci lanes with my sata controller.
 In theory, this means If I'm working one or both of these really hard, the other may be slower.

 next is: